MrFrenik/gunslinger/README.md

 # Examples

+NOTE(): Currently all examples require at least OpenGL v3.3 to run.

 There are multiple examples provided to show how to get up and running.
 For each of these examples:
   - First, build the `gunslinger` library following the above instructions for your platform.
   - 'cd' into the directory for your example